1- Club Deadlines, recommendations, ideas, date list

 When sanctions are imposed, the Commissioner will also inform the accused that they have, from date of notice, fifteen (15) days to appeal the sanction to the Board of Directors.
 The appeal must be in writing and sent to the Commissioner and to the BOD Chair Person via registered or certified mail.
 Failure on the part of the alleged violator(s) to appeal within the fifteen (15) days will make any appeal null and void.

 30.2.
 The BOD will inform the principal parties and the Commissioner of its decision within seven (7) days in writing by registered or email.
-The Committee will also inform the violator(s) of their decision.

 32. REGION SEXUAL HARASSMENT POLICY